Muvon/vanga/doc/01-introduction.md

 ## Introduction

-VANGA is a **production-ready** LSTM-based cryptocurrency forecasting system built in Rust with **modular architecture**, **trading-aware ordinal loss**, and **11 advanced optimizers**.
+VANGA is a **production-ready** LSTM-based cryptocurrency forecasting system built in Rust with **modular architecture**, **fractional memory optimizers**, and **11 advanced optimizers**.
 It combines advanced neural networks with comprehensive technical analysis and **adaptive target calibration** to deliver professional-grade cryptocurrency market predictions optimized for trading profitability.

 ## 🚀 **NEW: Trading-Aware Ordinal Loss & Adaptive Calibration**